sswmjoy/note-software-engineer/README.md

     <br>**Q31:What is a ternary operator**
     <br>A ternary operator is a conditional operator in Java used to decide what values to be assigned to a variable.

+    <br>**Q32:List the features of the Java Programming language**
+    <br>Some of the significant features of Java Programming Language are:
+    1.Java is an easy-to-learn language.
+The Fundamental Concept of OOP Java has a catch to understand.
+    2.The secured feature of Java helps develop a virus-free and tamper-free system for the users.
+    3.It is an OOP or Object-Oriented Programming language.
+OOP signifies that everything is considered an object in this language.
+    4.This programming language is not compiled into a platform-specific machine; instead, it is compiled into platform-independent bytecode.
+    <br>**Q33:What makes a HashSet different from a TreeSet**
+    <br>Ans:- Here is the difference:
+    HashSet:  It is implemented through a hash table and permits the null object.
+    TreeSet:  implements SortedSet Interface that uses trees for storing data.
+    HashSet: It permits the null object.
+    TreeSet: It does not allow null objects.
+    HashSet:  It does not maintain elements in an ordered way.
+    TreeSet: It maintains elements in a sorted way.
+    <br>**Q34:What is the importance of reflection in Java?**
+    <br>It is a runtime API used to inspect and change the behavior of methods, classes, and interfaces.
+Java Reflection is a powerful tool that allows you to analyze classes, interfaces, fields, and methods during runtime without knowing what they are called at compile time.
+It also helps in creating new objects, call methods, and getting/set field values.
+    <br>**Q35:What is Java String Pool**
+    <br>A collection of Strings stored in heap memory is called Java String Pool.
+Whenever a new object is formed, first of all, the String pool identifies whether the object is already present in the pool or not.
+If it is present, then the same reference is returned to the variable; otherwise, a new object is created.
+    <br>**Q36:What is a Map in Java**
+    <br>A map in Java is an interface of the Util package that maps unique keys to values.
+The Map interface is not a subset of the main Collection interface and hence it performs a little differently from the other collection types.
+    <br>**Q37:Why is Inheritance used in Java?**
+    <br>Inheritance in Java allows for the reuse of code Without using inheritance, runtime polymorphism cannot be achieved
+    It also provides data hiding
+    Method overriding is not possible without inheritance.
 ##### JS
 ##### Python
 #### 2.Data Struct